taebinkim12/TicTacToe/README.md

 # TicTacToe

-// This TicTacToe AI that I have constructed - user can play TicTacToe against it.
+// This program contains a TicTacToeAI and when run, a user can play against it.